xpack/xpack-build-box/macos/README.md

 to have functional packages.
 This is done by checking out a specific commit id from the homebrew-core repository.

-Warning: Since brew automatically updates itself to the latest version, it is not guaranteed that the build succeeds.
-(That's the reason why Docker builds are significantly much safer.)
+Warning: Since `brew` automatically updates itself to the latest version, it is not guaranteed that the build succeeds.
+This is one more reason why the non Homebrew version of the macOS XBB was preferred.

 ### Build a patched GCC 7